mbrown101/GettingandCleaningData/CodeBook.md

 - Label data descriptively:

-		Change column labels by grep() with the following substitusions: search term | Replacement
+		Change column labels by grep() with the below substitusions The substitutions remove symbols and expand abbreviations Camel case is used to enhance human readability due to the length of the labels

+search term | Replacement
 ------------| ----------
 Acc | Acceleration